dantheman213/docker-gsmartcontrol-web-gui/README.md

 # smart-disk-check-suite

-GSmartControl and automated S.M.A.R.T. disk checks in a Docker container targeted for headless Linux server.
+GSmartControl in a Docker container targeted for headless Linux server.

-## Features

-* `GSmartControl` GUI app running headless with VNC
-* Automated script utilizing `smartmontools` will run the follow tests on all physical disks connected to host
-  - Test 1: Quick test to check for obvious defects that runs every day
-  - Test 2: Extended test checks entire disk for issues, takes a long time to run, runs once every month

 ## Getting Started